Exabyte-io/documentation/docs/workflow-designer/subworkflow-editor/important-settings.md

 ## Example for total energy calculation with DFT

 An example of appearance of this "Important Settings" tab, for the case of a basic ground-state total energy subworkflow calculation performed with Quantum Espresso (comprising a single Unit of type "pw-scf"), is illustrated in the image below.
-In this image, the two most common types of input settings encountered in general DFT calculations, namely the wavefunction and the density "cutoffs", and the size of the grid of reciprocal k-points (the so-called "kgrid"), are both shown to be contained as part of this total energy subworkflow.
+In this image, the two most common types of input settings encountered in general DFT calculations, namely the wavefunction and the density "cutoffs", and the size of the grid of reciprocal k-points (the so-called "kgrid"), are both shown to be contained as part of this total energy subworkflow:

 <img src="/images/important-settings-tab.png"/>